AndreasHeger/CGATReport/doc/GalleryDebug.rst

 debug
 ======

-:class:`SphinxReportPlugins.Renderer.Debug` is for useful for debugging purposes and will most often be used with the :ref:`sphinxreport-test` utility.
+:class:`CGATReportPlugins.Renderer.Debug` is for useful for debugging purposes and will most often be used with the :ref:`cgatreport-test` utility.

 .. report:: Trackers.LabeledDataExample
    :render: debug